Latin American Poker Tour (LAPT) Season 8

 These are the tournaments everyone wants to win.
 Hundreds of PokerStars qualifiers join the best players in the world, including Team PokerStars Pro, to battle for huge prize pools at every event.
 The ultimate prize is an LAPT title.
 Have you got what it takes to become the next champion?

-See the PokerStars Blog for a full report from every stop on the tour, and PokerStars.tv for all the best video highlights, winners’ interviews and more.
-Make sure you also keep checking the official LAPT website for the latest news as Season 6 unfolds.
+See the PokerStars Blog for full reports from the tour, and PokerStars.tv for all the best video highlights, winners’ interviews and more.
+Make sure you also keep checking the official LAPT website for the latest news.